AdobeDocs/express-add-ons-docs/src/pages/samples.md

 - CSS
 - Webpack

-**APIs Leveraged:**<br/>
+**Features Leveraged:**<br/>

-- [Client Storage API](../../references/index.md#client-storage) to persist the todo items.
+- [Client Storage](./references/addonsdk/instance-clientStorage/) to persist the todo items.

 ## [export-sample](https://github.com/AdobeDocs/express-add-on-samples/tree/main/samples/export-sample)
-Demonstrates how to use the add-on SDK's Export APIs to export content in various formats including jpeg, png, pdf and mp4.
+Demonstrates how to use the add-on SDK's to export renditions of content in various formats including jpeg, png, pdf and mp4.

 **Technologies Used:** <br/>